RKKoranteng/modern-dba-project/lessons/git.md

 * **Clone**: `git clone` command is used to a copy of a repo.
 * **Branch**: A branch is a version of the repo.
 * **Checkout**: `git checkout` command is used switch between branches in a repo.
 * **Commit**: `git commit` creates a saves modifications made to repo.
 It essentially crrates a savepoint/napshot of the repo.
+The latest commit is known as the 'head' of the branch.
 * **Merge**: `git merge` command incorporates changes from specified commits into the current branch.
 * **Local repo**: Local repos reside on the computers of team members.
 * **Remote repo**: Remote repos are hosted on a server accessible for all team members (most likely on the internet or local network).